hizkiia/backend-stayAwake/README.md

 4. Create .env file
 5. Install and configure MongoDB to your machine
 6. For mongodb.js change the secretValue variable into process.env.MONGO_DB
-7. For authHandler.js line 73 change the callAccessSecretVersion() into process.env.KEY
+7. For handler.js change all the callAccessSecretVersion() into process.env.KEY
-8. For Auth.js line 41 change the callAccessSecretVersion() into process.env.KEY
+8. For auth.js change the callAccessSecretVersion() into process.env.KEY
 9. npm run start-dev

 # Example of .env file